dhvogel/JoshBot/README.md

 # joshbot

-JoshBot is a bot which sits in a soccer team GroupMe and performs administrative tasks such as taking attendance and giving compliments.
+joshbot is a bot which sits in a soccer team GroupMe and performs administrative tasks such as taking attendance and giving compliments.

 ## Data Models